buley/personal/src/content/advice.md

 - *"If you are not a king in your own mind, you are a peasant in someone else's."* — Proverb
 - *"Be tolerant with others and strict with yourself."* — Marcus Aurelius
 - *"Power is not given.
 It is taken."* — Proverb
+- *"From each as they choose, to each as they are chosen."* - Robert Noziak

 ## **Resilience & Endurance**
 *Pressure does not break the prepared mind.*